signal18/replication-manager/README.md

 - Last semi sync status was SYNC  (failsync=false)

 A user can change this check based on what is reported by SLA in sync, and decide that most of the time the replication is in sync and when it's not, that the failover should be manual.
-Via http console use "Failover Sync" button
+Via http console, use "Failover Sync" button

 ## Rejoining old leader

-Since replication-manager 1.1 Rejoin of dead leader as been improved to cover more cases
+Since replication-manager 1.1, rejoin of dead leader has been improved to cover more cases.

-MariaDB 10.2 binary package can collocated with replication-manager via teh config option mariadb-binary-path, binaries are used to backup binlogs from remote node via mysqlbinlog --read-from-remote-server into the system tmp directory and possibly to flashback those extra binlogs
+MariaDB 10.2 binary package can be colocated with replication-manager via the config option mariadb-binary-path, binaries are used to backup binlogs from remote node via mysqlbinlog --read-from-remote-server into the system tmp directory and possibly to flashback those extra binlogs

-replication-manager get 4 cases for rejoin:
+replication-manager gets 4 different cases for rejoin:

-1 - GTID of the new leader at time of election is equal to GTID of the joiner we proceed with rejoin.
+1. If GTID of the new leader at time of election is equal to GTID of the joiner, we proceed with rejoin.

-2 - GTID is ahead on joiner, we backup extra events , if semisync was in sync  we must do falshback to come back to physical state that client connection never seen
+2. If GTID is ahead on joiner, we backup extra events, if semisync replication was in sync status, we must do flashback to come back to a physical state that client connections have never seen.

-3 - GTID is ahead but semisync status at election was unsync we flashback if replication-manager settings use the rejoin-flashback flag, lost event are saved in a crash directory in the working directory
+3. If GTID is ahead but semisync replication status at election was desynced, we flashback if replication-manager settings use the rejoin-flashback flag, lost events are saved in a crash directory in the working directory path.

-4 - GTID is ahead but semisync status at election was unsync we restore the joiner via mysqldump from the new leader if replication-manager settings use the rejoin-mysqldump flag
+4. If GTID is ahead but semisync replication status at election was desynced, we restore the joiner via mysqldump from the new leader if replication-manager settings use the rejoin-mysqldump flag.

 ## False positive detection

-All replicats and Maxscale will be question for consensus detection of leader death
+All replicas and Maxscale will be questioned for consensus detection of leader death:

 failover-falsepositive-heartbeat = true
 failover-falsepositive-heartbeat-timeout = 3